There are certain things that are sure to get your application rejected. Here’s a list of things of what NOT to do on your college application.

 Typos and grammatical mistakes on your college application do not reflect favorably on you at all.
 If you can’t be bothered to spend a few minutes spell-checking and grammar-proofing your college application, how can the college trust you to take your education seriously?
 Typos and grammar mistakes are one of the surest ways to get your application rejection.

-With the availability of numerous free spell-check software and Grammarly being within reach of everyone, there is just no excuse to send in a less than perfect application.
+There are numerous free spell-check software and Grammarly being within reach of everyone.
+There is just no excuse to send in a less than perfect application.
 Before you submit, proofread.

 Use An Unprofessional Email Address

 Your email address is equivalent to your name in the virtual world.
-If your email ID contains anything other than your name and a few digits that have any importance in your life, it has no business being in your college application.
+Does your email ID contain anything other than your name and a few digits that have any importance in your life?
+Then it has no business being in your college application.

 A lot of people tend to continue using the first email address they created forever through force of habit.
 Weird, quirky, funny and randomly created words have no place in the email ID that you are using for your college applications.
 If you love it so much, keep it only for emailing family and friends.